 Impact

 A use‑after‑free flaw exists in the Linux kernel Bluetooth stack.
-The bug allows a freed connection object (`hci_conn`) to be accessed during the `le_read_features_complete` callback, potentially enabling an attacker to overwrite memory in kernel space.
-This could lead to corruption of kernel data structures, arbitrary kernel code execution, or a denial‑of‑service crash.
-The vulnerability is classified as CWE‑416.
+The bug allows a freed connection object (hci_conn) to be accessed during the le_read_features_complete callback, potentially leading to corruption of kernel data structures or a kernel panic.

 Affected Systems